 We do have accessible toilet facilities located on site.
-These are located by the main production office, in the accessible camping area, in The Dingle area and at the bottom of the main campsite.
+These are located by the entrance to The Coppice, in the accessible camping area, in The Dingle area and at the bottom of the main campsite.
 All are marked clearly on the festival site map.
 If accessible toilets are locked, the Info Office in the campsite can provide access keys/codes.
 Please note that all accessible toilet facilities on site are hand operated.

 If you have medication that requires special storage while you are at the festival please let us know in advance if at all possible, and we will make arrangements with our first aid team, who will be on site 24 hours a day.

 We do like a thumping sound system at Nozstock, but please be aware of the damage that can be done to your hearing with continued exposure to loud music, especially for little ones.
 Noise from the nearer venues at Nozstock do carry to our Accessible Campsite which can sometimes make the area quite loud.
 Ear plugs are available on request from our Info Office or you may wish to consider staying in our quiet camping zone instead.

 As mentioned above, If you are planning to bring an electric wheelchair or mobility scooter arrangements can be made to enable you to charge your scooter, but please do let us know beforehand if you feel this might be necessary.

 Please also be aware that various lighting is used at Nozstock, including the occasional use of strobe lights in some areas.
 If you have any worries about when and where these lights may be in effect, then please get in touch with us before the festival.